VladimirMarkelov/haku/docs/comparison.md

 platform and in any shell.

 #### Built-in functions

+No application allows a user to create custom functions.
+But the number of built-in functions differs.

 `Just` provides only several functions that return various system information and works with environment variables.